ibm-cloud-docs/discovery/building.md

 The {{site.data.keyword.discoveryshort}} service includes a standard configuration that will convert, enrich and normalize your data without requiring you to manually configure these options.

+The **Default Configuration** file is only available in collections created before the release of [Smart Document Understanding](/docs/services/discovery/sdu.html).
+However, when using Smart Document Understanding the same enrichments, and HTML and JSON conversions will be used by default in your collections.
+{: note}

-The default configuration named **Default Configuration** contains enrichments, plus standard document conversions based on font styles and sizes. {{site.data.keyword.discoveryshort}} will enrich (add cognitive metadata to) the text field of your documents with semantic information collected by four {{site.data.keyword.watson}} Enrichments — Entity Extraction, Sentiment Analysis, Category Classification, and Concept Tagging (learn more about them [here](/docs/services/discovery/building.html#adding-enrichments)).
+When you create a collection, {{site.data.keyword.discoveryshort}} will enrich (add cognitive metadata to) the `text` field of your documents with semantic information collected by four {{site.data.keyword.watson}} Enrichments — Entity Extraction, Sentiment Analysis, Category Classification, and Concept Tagging (learn more about them [here](/docs/services/discovery/building.html#adding-enrichments)).
+Standard document conversions based on font styles and sizes will also be applied.
+You can adjust the enrichments later, using the **Overview** tab.
+(This configuration is named **Default Configuration** in collections created before the release of [Smart Document Understanding](/docs/services/discovery/sdu.html).)

+The default conversions:

 -   [Microsoft Word conversion](/docs/services/discovery/building.html#microsoft-word-conversion)
 -   [PDF conversion](/docs/services/discovery/building.html#pdf-conversion)
 -   [HTML conversion](/docs/services/discovery/building.html#html-conversion)
 -   [JSON conversion](/docs/services/discovery/building.html#json-conversion)

-A second default configuration named **Default Contract Configuration** is available in the {{site.data.keyword.discoveryshort}} tooling.
+A configuration named **Default Contract Configuration** is available when you create a collection with the {{site.data.keyword.discoveryshort}} tooling.
 It is configured to enrich with Element Classification, which can be used to extract party, nature, and category from elements in PDFs.
 See [Element Classification](/docs/services/discovery/element-classification.html#element-collection) for details.
+Smart Document Understanding will not be available if this configuration file is used.

-If you would like to create a custom configuration, see [Custom configuration](/docs/services/discovery/building.html#custom-configuration).
+If you would like to create a custom configuration for collections created before the release of [Smart Document Understanding](/docs/services/discovery/sdu.html), see [Custom configuration](/docs/services/discovery/building.html#custom-configuration).

 ### When you need a custom configuration
 {: #when-you-need-a-custom-configuration}

+This information applies only to collections created before the release of [Smart Document Understanding](/docs/services/discovery/sdu.html).
+{: note}

 Getting the right information out of your content and returning it to your users is the goal of the {{site.data.keyword.discoveryshort}} service.
 Identifying what that information is, and how it is stored in your content is defined by the configuration that you use to ingest the content.
 The content types that the {{site.data.keyword.discoveryshort}} service can ingest are flexible, meaning that even though your unstructured content is saved in a specific format, it is not required that the structure of that content match the structure of other content of the same type.